 Another perk of community colleges is that they are increasingly associated with free tuition.
 Yes, you read that correctly.
 It sounds too good to be true, but depending on where you live in the United States, you may be eligible for no-cost tuition to fund a two-year degree at a local community college of your choice.
 About half of the states in the country currently offer free community college to residents.
 More states are considering offering two-year degrees at no cost to community college students.
 The flip side of this is that community colleges without free tuition may not offer as much financial aid as a four-year university, including private universities.

 High Wages with a Two-Year College Degree

-The low cost of attending community college is widely known, but its potential profitability is a less common topic of conversation when discussing community college versus university benefits.
+The low cost of attending community college, even out of state, is widely known, but its potential profitability is a less common topic of conversation when discussing community college versus university benefits.
 In fact, the consensus seems to be that students who attend a four-year school will make more money upon graduation than those who earn their credentials from a two-year school.
 To be fair, there is some evidence backing up this claim.
 The U.S. Bureau of Labor Statistics (BLS) reports that individuals with a bachelor’s degree make an average of $367 more per week than those with an associate’s credential.
 On its face, this looks like an argument in favor of four-year schools, but there’s more to the story.
 What these numbers do not reveal is the many high-paying associate’s degree jobs available.
 For full transparency, we’re listing some of these lucrative occupations below along with their mean annual wages, according to the BLS:

 - Diagnostic Medical Sonographers: $70,380

 - Air Traffic Controllers: $130,420